collective/collective.elastic.ingest/README.rst

 Environment variables are:

+INDEX_OPENSEARCH
+    Whether to use OpenSearch or ElasticSearch.

+    Default: 1

 INDEX_SERVER
     The URL of the ElasticSearch or OpenSearch server.

     Default: localhost:9200

 INDEX_USE_SSL
-    Whether to use a secure connection or not.
+    Whether to use a secure TLS connection or not.

     Default: 0

-INDEX_OPENSEARCH
+INDEX_VERIFY_CERTS
-    Whether to use OpenSearch or ElasticSearch.
+    Whether to verify TLS certificates on secure connection or not.

-    Default: 1
+    Default: 0

 INDEX_LOGIN
     Username for the ElasticSearch 8+ or OpenSearch server.